Dubbing movies and TV is the next frontier for machine learning and AI

 “If everything you listen to is dubbed, you lose all the phonetics, all the information, all the empathy,” said Siva Reddy, an assistant professor of linguistics and computer science at McGill University.
 “You can have a monolithic way of looking at everyone.”

 The idea of quotable dialogue could also be thrown into question.
-Some of the most famous lines in film and TV history — like Gump’s “life is like a box of chocolates" — developed because they were heard, and eventually repeated, the same way.
+Some of the most famous lines in film and TV history — like Gump’s “life is like a box of chocolates” — developed because they were heard, and eventually repeated in the same way.
 A perfect piece of on-screen speech that sounds 30 different ways from the outset may never turn into a classic.

 Papercup co-founder Jesse Shemen, whose company has worked with Discovery and Sky, says that the benefits would outweigh these worries.